 What is a speculum?
 A speculum is a hinged device with metal or plastic prongs that's used to separate and hold open the walls of the vagina.
 But on the surface, it looks like a mix between a can opener and a duck's bill.

-Most people don't realize that the device dates back to 79 A.D., and one version of the pelvic exam tool was found in the ruins of Pompeii.
+Most people on the exam table don't realize that the device dates back to 79 A.D.
+(One version of the pelvic exam tool was found in the ruins of Pompeii).
 However, the creation of today's vaginal speculum is widely attributed to an American physician named James Marion Sims, commonly referred to as "the father of gynecology."